Common loon: Effects of mercury and acid rain pollution on health and brood productivity

-Although the common loon are able to decrease their methylmercury levels by molting and laying eggs, continued consumption of fish with raised methylmercury levels prevents these mechanisms from effectively lowering methylmercury levels.
+Although the common loon is able to decrease their methylmercury levels by molting and laying eggs, continued consumption of fish with raised methylmercury levels prevents these mechanisms from effectively lowering methylmercury levels.
 Mercury concentrations have been shown to vary by the sex and age of common loons.
 Male common loons were found to contain the highest blood mercury concentration likely due to the fact that they tend to consume bigger fish with higher mercury concentrations.
 Females contained the second highest blood mercury concentration with differences between the males likely being due to the fact that females can expel mercury into the eggs they lay.
 Juveniles had the lowest blood mercury concentration.
 Scientists found that the data from juveniles helped to best indicate the local mercury availability as they are fed exclusively from their natal territory.

 Elevated levels of mercury have been associated with changes in foraging and brooding behavior among adult common loons, especially in higher concentrations.
 Studies have found that elevated levels of methylmercury are associated with lethargy and decreased time spent foraging in adult common loons.
 A different study carried out in the Adirondack Mountains found that elevated levels of methylmercury are associated with reduced diving frequency in adult common loons.
 One study found that brood productivity was reduced by half when female blood mercury levels exceeded 4.3 μg/g and productivity completely failed when female blood mercury levels exceeded 8.6 μg/g.
 These results are related to fish mercury levels of 0.21 μg/g and 0.41 μg/g, respectively.
 As mercury levels and pH are correlated, scientists have found that brood success decreases with decreasing pH such that environments with a pH at around 4.5 exhibited reproductive success below a calculated positive growth rate threshold.
 An association has also been observed between elevated blood methylmercury levels and aberrant incubation patterns.
 Adult common loons with high levels of methylmercury were found to spend less time incubating and in the nest, increasing the risks of predation and the eggs overheating/overcooling.
 Together, the effects of heightened methylmercury levels on parenting behaviors may contribute to lower chick survival rates.
 One study in Maine and New Hampshire found that high levels of methylmercury in parents are associated with a significant decrease in the number of fledged young, with common loons in the highest risk group producing 41% fewer fledged young than common loons with low levels of methylmercury.